goop

 Emergency Contraception Pills

 If you forgot or didn’t have access to contraceptive methods, an emergency contraception pill might be exactly what you need.
-If you just had unprotected sex or a condom has broken during sex, the ‘Morning After’ pill can be effective within the first five days of unprotected sex.
+If you just had unprotected sex or a condom has broken during sex.
+The ‘Morning After’ pill can be effective within the first five days of unprotected sex.
 To make sure it’s as efficient as possible, you should take it immediately or within the next three days after sex.

 When taken in that period of time, the emergency contraception pill prevents more than 80% of expected pregnancies.
 It contains a special dose of female hormones.
 These ‘Morning After’ pills can be bought over the counter at a pharmacy or chemist without any prescription.
 Another benefit is that even women who cannot take oral contraceptive pills can take this pill to prevent potential pregnancy.